mathypathy/bmarketo/README.md

+05/05/2023 4th commit.
+Fixed the issue when using the Admin login.
+Now everything works as expected.
+Started the design for the "Back office" view used for the admin. (not finished).

 04/05/2023 3rd commit.
 Fixed some errors, made it possible to login as different users using ASPnetIdentity ( That part is still not done yet, Have an issue when logging in as admin - gets access denied for some unclear reason, so ill need to fix that).
 Started on the ProductDetail-design and made it possible to click on different "products" and get to that product-id.